Crypto Law in Australia

 Digital assets or cryptos as they are sometimes called are treated in Australia as a form of property.

-It is not illegal to own and self-custody cryptos, or to use cryptos as a form of payment if you can find a trader or seller who is prepared to accept payment for a good or service in the form of crypto currencies.
-There has not been a high demand to use cryptos for payments.
+It is not illegal to own and self-custody crypto, or to use crypto as a form of payment if you can find a trader or seller who is prepared to accept payment for a good or service in the form of crypto currencies.
+There has not to date been a high demand to use cryptos for payments but that is quickly changing due to the adoption of fiat pegged stablecoins.

 Since 2017, crypto exchanges have benefitted from the legal status of regulated exchanges that can provide for the legal purchase, sale or swap of cryptos, provided that these crypto exchanges register with Australian Transaction Reports and Analysis Centre (AUSTRAC) and comply with anti-money laundering (AML) and counter terrorism financing (CTF) obligations.

-Until recently, the Australian government has adopted a regulatory lite approach to crypto regulation although there is a trend now towards more effective regulation as a result, in part, of the series of setbacks to consumers from events over the last two years such as the FTX debacle and the collapse of Luna coin.
+Until recently, the Australian government has adopted a regulatory lite approach to crypto regulation although this is now about to change in a big way.
+These changes were accelerated over the last few years by several setbacks to consumers from events over the last two years such as the FTX debacle and the collapse of the Luna coin.

-Fortunately, Australia has avoided the problems that have occurred in the United States of America from the lack of clarity caused by the enforcement heavy actions of the Securities Exchange Commission (SEC) which has adopted an aggressive regulation by enforcement approach to the burgeoning crypto market, and the SEC’s failure to engage in rulemaking that would assist market participants in the USA determine whether and in what circumstances a digital asset is a security.
+Fortunately, Australia has avoided the problems that have occurred in the United States of America from the lack of clarity caused by the previous enforcement heavy actions of the Securities Exchange Commission (SEC) under the previous US Administration which had adopted an aggressive regulation by enforcement approach to the burgeoning crypto market, and the SEC’s failure to engage in rulemaking that would assist market participants in the USA determine whether and in what circumstances a digital asset is a security.

 Regulation of Crypto